National Dog Show, one of the most prestigious dogs shows in America,

 takes place every year in Philadelphia.

-In what is now a holiday tradition, 20 million viewers across America tune into the National Dog Show every year when it airs at noon on NBC on Thanksgiving Day.
+Following the Macy's Thanksgiving Day Parade, 20 million viewers across America tune into the National Dog Show when it airs at noon on NBC on Thanksgiving Day in what is now a beloved holiday tradition.

 The National Dog Show on TV